hoverboard88/hoverboard/wp-content/plugins/google-analytics-dashboard-for-wp/readme.txt

 4. Want more features? <a href="https://www.exactmetrics.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase ExactMetrics Pro</a>!

 == Changelog ==
+= 7.0.1: September 14, 2021 =
+- Fix: We fixed an issue that caused certain 404 pages to return an invalid page title.

+= 7.0.0: September 1, 2021 =
+- New: Full Google Analytics v4 support!
+After working very closely with the Google Analytics team for many months, we're excited to unveil full support for Google's newest version of Google Analytics.
+Google Analytics 4 (GA4) is the latest version of Google’s web analytics platform, and it can track both websites and apps in the same property.
+It also has some new reporting features and can give you better, more in-depth insights into how users are interacting with your website.
+We've taken the time to ensure that users who run GAv4 can do so effortlessly, for example by ensuring your events from GAv3 will work the same in GAv4 without having to touch any code or configuration.
+You can learn all about GAv4 and ExactMetrics on our [announcement blog post](https://www.exactmetrics.com/announcing-google-analytics-4-dual-analytics-tracking-for-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion).
+- New: GAv3 + GAv4 Dual Tracking support.
+We're also excited to announce our exclusive dual-tracking feature.
+This feature lets you to track your site visitors to both a Google Analytics v3 (Universal) and a Google Analytics v4 (GAv4) property at the same time, which allows you to take advantage of the new GAv4 features without having to sacrifice your historical data.
+You can [learn more](https://www.exactmetrics.com/announcing-google-analytics-4-dual-analytics-tracking-for-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) about this ExactMetrics exclusive feature on our [site](https://www.exactmetrics.com/announcing-google-analytics-4-dual-analytics-tracking-for-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion).

+= 6.8.0: July 13, 2021 =
+- Tweak: The main tracking script added by ExactMetrics is now loaded asynchronously to improve the page load performance
+- Tweak: The plugin’s assets used in the WordPress admin area are now better optimised for a smaller plugin size and better loading times in the settings area.
+- Tweak: We improved the way the options we store in the database are loaded and considerably reduced the size of the largest objects to reduce overall load in the WP admin.
+- Tweak: The Google Analytics compatibility script we added with the gtag.js transition now supports virtual pageviews.
+- Fix: We adjusted the image size used in the Popular Posts widgets for better image size handling to improve loading times when the widgets are used.

 = 6.7.0: March 18, 2021 =
 - New: See exactly what report or setting is mentioned in the contextual education message with our new highlight feature.
 - Tweak: The Popular Posts Widget curated posts are now randomly displayed.